System Design Space

 How network and routing shape DNS behavior

-Each cache miss adds extra network hops to authoritative zone and increases user-visible delay.
+Every cache miss adds more network hops toward the authoritative zone and increases user-visible delay.

 TTL trade-off

-Low TTL improves rollout speed but increases authoritative QPS and DNS infrastructure cost.
+Low TTL speeds up changes, but increases authoritative QPS and the cost of running DNS infrastructure.

 Anycast and geography

-Global distribution of resolver/authoritative nodes reduces lookup latency and tail spikes.
+Global distribution of resolver and authoritative nodes reduces lookup latency and makes tail behavior more predictable.

-Loss and truncation can push part of DNS traffic to TCP, increasing response time and overhead.
+Packet loss and response truncation can push part of DNS traffic to TCP, increasing response time and overhead.

 DDoS and anomalous traffic